|Years||1991 World Championships (Lt 4- 2nd)

 Annamarie’s contributions to rowing off the water are arguably even more significant than her achievements on it, to such an extent that not all will be mentioned here.

-She was appointed as the second female Steward of Henley Royal Regatta (after Di Ellis) in 1999, where she is in charge of the start.
+She was appointed as the second female Steward of Henley Royal Regatta (after Di Ellis) in 1997, where she currently runs the start.
 “I love the start because you get to see every single race,” she explains.
-“You don’t get to know what the outcome of any race is really, you see the closest bit of every race and it’s nice and quiet down there so you can actually get focus on the rowing.”
+“You don’t get to know what the outcome of any race is really, but you see the closest bit of every race and it’s nice and quiet down there so you can actually get focus on the rowing.”
 Understandably, her favourite Henley moment, though, was watching her eldest son stroke ‘Thames versus Thames in the Thames’ in 2017 when the A crew beat the B crew in the final of the Thames Cup.

-She is Vice-Chair of the British Olympic Association, a a Director of the Head of the Charles Regatta, and has served as Chairman of CUWBC, as Vice-Chair of the Brtish Paralympic Association, amongst many other similar roles.
-It was therefore was therefore extremely fitting that Annamarie was awarded a CBE in 2016 for services to rowing.
+She is Vice-Chair of the British Olympic Association, a Director of the Head of the Charles Regatta, is the on European Rowing Board, and was previously Vice-Chair of the British Paralympic Association.
+Having served as Chairman of CUWBC, she is currently Chair-elect of the new combined CUBC.
+It was therefore extremely fitting that Annamarie was awarded a CBE in 2016 for services to rowing.

 © Helena Smalman-Smith, 2020.